codemistic/Web-Development/CONTRIBUTION.md

 ## Make changes

 Now you are all set to make changes.
-For that you can use any text editor, but I will recommend using Vs Code as it feature rich and easy to use.
+For that you can use any text editor, but I will recommend using VS Code as it feature rich and easy to use.
 If VS Code is already installed on your machine, run the following command:

 ```
 code .
 ```
 It will open all the files in VS Code.

-After making the changes, run `git status` command.
+After making the changes, run the `git status` command.
 It will show you all the changes you have made.

 ## Commit those changes

-Now, before commiting the changes you will have to add those changes to the branch you created.
+Now, before commiting the changes you will have to add them to the branch you created.
 For that run the following command:
 ```
 git add .
 ````